 (3) any other facts that would be helpful to the administrative law judge in preparation for the conference.

-(b) If settlement is to be discussed at the conference, each party must have an individual possessing authority to settle the matter either present at the conference or readily accessible.
-A settlement conference will be conducted by an administrative law judge or other individual designated by the chief administrative law judge, other than the administrative law judge assigned to hear the case.
+(b) If settlement is to be discussed at the conference, each party must have an individual possessing authority to settle the matter, either present at the conference or readily accessible.
+All individuals participating in the conference shall be present or readily accessible either in person or, at the discretion of the OATH Trials Division, by remote means, as applicable.
+A settlement conference will be conducted by an administrative law judge or other individual designated by the Chief Administrative Law Judge, other than the administrative law judge assigned to hear the case.
 During settlement discussions, upon notice to the parties, the administrative law judge or other person conducting the conference may confer with each party and/or representative separately.

 (c) All settlement offers, whether or not made at a conference, will be confidential and will be inadmissible at trial of any case.
-Administrative law judges must not be called to testify in any proceeding concerning statements made at a settlement conference.
+Administrative law judges or other individuals designated by the Chief Administrative Law Judge to conduct settlement conferences must not be called to testify in any proceeding concerning statements made at a settlement conference.

 (d) A settlement must be reduced to writing, or, in the discretion of the administrative law judge, placed on the record.
 In the event that a settlement is reached other than at a conference, OATH must be notified immediately pursuant to § 1-32(f).
 Copies of all written settlement agreements must be sent promptly to OATH.